Code-Institute-Submissions/CobraKai/README.md

     * My submit button would not align into the center.
 I used dev tools to see if i could align it but I then had to align my parent DIV centrally and the button then aligned [here](assets/images/submitbutton.png)

-    * Table would not work correctly on mobile view [here](assets/images/tablemobileview.png)
+   * Table layout from bootstrap did not work correctly when then scaled down to my mobile breakpoint.
+   I changed the layout of the timetable so it was more visually appealing and especially when viewed on mobile devices.
+   The [table](assets/images/tablemobileview.png) before changes were made.
+[Updated](assets/images/newtableviewmobile.png) table is easier to view on mobile devices.